whatsapp icon

 RAK Bank

-RAK Bank banks require a minimum balance of AED 25,000 and benefits include a dedicated relationship manager, accounts can be denominated in foreign currency such as GBP, EUR, and USD.
+RAK Bank requires a minimum balance of AED 25,000 and benefits include a dedicated relationship manager, accounts denominated in foreign currency such as GBP, EUR, and USD.
 For those businesses using Xero as an Accounting software, it is currently the only bank in the UAE where automated bank feeds are functioning.
+Pairing this with business accounting software ensures complete automation of reporting and cash flow management.

 What is an Islamic Bank?